BetaDeltic/YASudoku/README.md

 ## Notes
 - Explicit nullables are required in both projects
+- Expect further polishing for the next few days

 ### Important parts
 Most of the logic for new game generation is under Models\PuzzleGenerator, Models\PuzzleResolver and Models\PuzzleValidator.